CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ### Post-processing

-??? faq "How do I store `Pheno-Ranker`'s data in a relational database?"
+??? faq "How do I store `Pheno-Ranker`'s binary string vectors in a `CSV`"

     First, export intermediate files using the following command: